Superdirective Antenna Pairs for Energy-Efficient Terahertz Massive MIMO: Abstract

 \section{Abstract}

 \ac{THz} communication is widely deemed the next frontier of wireless networks owing to the abundant spectrum resources in the \ac{THz} band.
 Whilst \ac{THz} signals suffer from severe propagation losses, a massive antenna array can be deployed at the \ac{BS} to mitigate those losses through beamforming.
-Nevertheless, a large number of antennas increases the hardware complexity and circuit power consumption, and hence it can lead to poor \ac{EE}.
-To surmount this fundamental problem, we propose a novel array design based on coupled antenna pairs.
-Specifically, we exploit the mutual coupling between closely spaced antennas to form superdirective pairs.
-A unique property of them is that all require the same excitation amplitude, and therefore can be driven by a single radio frequency chain akin to conventional phased arrays.
-Moreover, they facilitate the implementation of multi-port impedance matching, which ensures maximum power transfer for any beamforming angle.
-After addressing the hardware-related problems of superdirectivity, we show that the number of BS antennas can be effectively reduced without sacrificing the achievable rate.
-Simulation results showcase that our design offers huge \ac{EE} gains compared to uncoupled uniform linear arrays, and hence could be a radical solution for future \ac{THz} systems.
+Nevertheless, a very large number of antennas increases the \ac{BS}'s hardware complexity and power consumption, and hence it can lead to poor \ac{EE}.
+To surmount this fundamental problem, we propose a novel array design based on superdirectivity and nonuniform inter-element spacing.
+Specifically, we exploit the mutual coupling between closely spaced elements to form superdirective pairs.
+A unique property of them is that all require the same excitation amplitude, and thus can be driven by a single radio frequency chain akin to conventional phased arrays.
+Moreover, they facilitate multi-port impedance matching, which ensures maximum power transfer for any beamforming angle.
+After addressing the implementation issues of superdirectivity, we show that the number of BS antennas can be effectively reduced without sacrificing the achievable rate.
+Simulation results demonstrate that our design offers huge \ac{EE} gains compared to uncoupled arrays with uniform spacing, and hence could be a radical solution for future \ac{THz} systems.